svenja-ryan/SWOT-processing/README.md

 ### Step 4: Postprocess Science Data

 Use `science_postprocess_region.py` to process downloaded SWOT Science-phase files for your selected region.
+**Note**: the script sets up a large local dask cluster for faster processing.
+Check resources and comment code in the script if you don't want to use it.

 This script:
 - reads the region pass ID list created in Step 2